jaduplansti/Trayced/README.md

 # Trayced
-A Malware Analysis ToolKit Bash
+A Malware Analysis ToolKit in  Bash